Invest in a Router Table

 The Triton WorkCentre might be a tad on the pricey side at a cost of around R12 000, but you can justify the cost by making projects for family and friends, or sell some of your made projects, to quickly recoup your investment.
 Scroll down to see a short (very short) video of me using the Triton Router Table to make cottage frames.

-Below I have included a short video clip of me using the Triton WorkCentre with Triton Router to make the cottage pane frames that we will be using for our Kitchen Cabinet Workshop - or click here to view the video on You Tube.
+Below I have included a short video clip of me using the Triton WorkCentre with Triton Router to make the cottage pane frames that we will be using for our Kitchen Cabinet Workshop.
 I will be loading the step-by-step for this project after the workshop.